H2020-IPM-Decisions/DSSService/docs/developer_guide.md

 ```

 5. Also, make sure you remove any ancestors as well, use sudo docker images to reveal them (check for recent ones)
-6. Then you can rebuild the image (see above)
+6. Then you can rebuild the image (see above).
+Consider adding the `--no-cache` tag if you need a complete rebuild

 ###Login to the container’s console (e.g. for troubleshooting)
 ```